March 12, 2024

 How not to be Shipwrecked in Your Spiritual Life

-June 1, 2018 | Keith Crain
+May 31, 2018 | Keith Crain

 Several years ago, I remember reading a story about two men who drowned in Lake Michigan.
 I don’t recall all the specific details, but the story made an impact on me.
 It went something like this: four men were out boating on a beautiful summer day on Lake Michigan.
 As the afternoon got hot, they decided to anchor the boat and go for a swim.
 After some time, they realized the waves had pushed them away from the boat – they had drifted away from their boat.
-Once they realized they were in danger they started swimming back to the boat, but tragically two of the men did not make it.
+Once they realized they were in danger they started swimming back to the boat, but tragically two of the men did not make it

 From what I remember of the story, alcohol was not a factor.
 The men did not set out to do anything dangerous.
 They were simply enjoying a nice day and became distracted by their activities and it cost two of them their lives.